Categories

 Conserving our history

-They provide a genuine – almost linear historical record.
+Physical media provides a genuine – almost linear historical record.
 Which is mostly lost in the ‘delete and replace’ of modern storage formats, where the labelling nomenclature exists only as a digital file description.

-A far from floppy history!
+A far from floppy history

 Image shows a 1984 Dysan floppy disk magazine advert from the article: Conserving our history courtesy of samplenerd.com